 Tesco F&F

-Tesco’s F&F Clothing line was another great option for budget-conscious parents.
-Known for their practical and durable fabrics, Tesco’s uniforms offered value for money.
-Their 3 shirts for £5 and trousers or skirts from £4 made it easy to dress children without breaking the bank.
-Tesco also ran promotions through their Clubcard, offering up to 25% off at certain times.
+Tesco’s F&F Clothing line is another great option for budget-conscious parents.
+Known for practical and durable fabrics, Tesco’s uniforms offer value for money.
+With deals like 3 shirts for £5 and trousers or skirts from £4, dressing children without breaking the bank is easier than ever.
+Tesco also runs promotions through their Clubcard, offering up to 25% off at certain times.

 Top pick: 3-pack polo shirts for £5.